I was going to write a one-minute poem

 Complete with misspelled words and freely-formed constructions.

-But I want you to see me as
+But I want you to see me as completely edited,

-And ready for rave review.
+Ready for print and ready for rave review.

 I am envious of your widespread circulation,